Nisbo/another_mvg/README.md

 /local/content-card-another-mvg.js
 /local/content-card-another-mvg-big.js
 ```
-- Remove the old Files and follow the instructions from the installation.
+- Remove the old Files and follow the instructions from the HACS installation part.

 ### from v1.5.0 (>= v1.5.0)
 - Remove the old Files (and remove the entries from the configuration.yaml)
 - Restart HACS
-- follow the instructions from the HACS installation.
+- follow the instructions from the HACS installation part.
 ⚠️ you can also comment (put a # in front of each another_mvg related line) the settings in your configuration.yaml and uncomment it after the installation for the case that you want to stay with yaml configuration.